The road to independence

 Once the arguments are presented clearly and openly for debate, we can start to plan for independence.

-The most obvious way to achieve independence would be via a referendum.
-However, Wales alone doesn’t have the power to call an independence referendum.
+While the most obvious way to achieve independence is via a referendum, Wales alone doesn’t have the power to call an independence referendum.
 Westminster would have to give its consent, and pass legislation to authorise a referendum.
-But if a majority of Welsh Assembly members passed a motion calling for a referendum, it would be very difficult for the British government to say no.
+But if a majority of Senedd/Welsh Parliament members passed a motion calling for a referendum, it would be very difficult for the British government to say no.

 Talks between the Welsh and UK governments would lead to a referendum bill being introduced in Westminster.
 Details such as the wording of the question, how the campaign was to be run, and who could vote would be overseen by the Electoral Commission.
 The people of Wales would vote, deciding whether to remain part of the UK or not.

 If there’s a vote in favour of independence in a referendum, then Wales wouldn’t become independent instantly.
 A constitutional convention would have to be arranged.
-The two governments would have to enter into negotiations.
+The two governments would have to enter into negotiations and there would likely be a transition period.
 The Welsh government would need to decide what kind of relationship it would have with the rest of the UK, and also the rest of the world.
 All in all, it might take a few years before the process is completed.
-In 2013 the Scottish Government estimated that it would take some two years to complete the process of independence, and Article 50 of the Lisbon Treaty allowed for two years for the UK to negotiate the terms of its exit from the EU.
+In 2013, the Scottish Government estimated that it would take two years to complete the process of independence, and Article 50 of the Lisbon Treaty allowed for two years for the UK to negotiate the terms of its exit from the EU.